Natcha Thawesaengskulthai: Books and Publications

 She has also published media articles.
 She holds two patents, one on Self claim service or Self-Claim on Cloud “Claim-Di,” and one on Chula Engineering Dog’s Legs.

+Awards

+Dr Natcha Thawesaengsakulthai was the recipient of the Thailand Prime Minister’s “Evangelist of the Year” Award that were announced at the “Startup x Innovation Thailand Expo 2023 (SITE 2023).”
+She also received the Times Higher Education (THE) 2021 Outstanding Leadership and Management Team award for CU Enterprise.